natario1/ZoomLayout/README.md

 # ZoomLayout & ZoomEngine

 This repo provides utilities to animate the zoom (scale) and pan (translation) of *something*, either programmatically or through touch events.
-For a showcase try the demo app.
+Try the demo app.

 ```groovy
 compile 'com.otaliastudios:zoomlayout:1.0.0'